The Chieftains: Success and legacy

-The band has won six Grammy Awards and been nominated eighteen times.
+The band has won six Grammy Awards and has been nominated eighteen times.
 They have won an Emmy and a Genie and contributed tracks, including their highly praised version of the song Women of Ireland, to Leonard Rosenman's Oscar-winning score for Stanley Kubrick's 1975 film Barry Lyndon.
 In 2002 they were given a Lifetime Achievement Award by the UK's BBC Radio 2.
 Two of their singles have been minor hits in the UK Singles Chart.
 "Have I Told You Lately" (credited to The Chieftains with Van Morrison) reached No. 71 in 1995.
 "I Know My Love" (credited to The Chieftains featuring The Corrs) reached No. 37 in 1999.

 Dr. Gearóid Ó hAllmhuráin said the success of The Chieftains helped place Irish traditional music on a par with other musical genres in the world of popular entertainment.
 By collaborating with pop and rock musicians, they have taken Irish music to a much wider audience.
 They have become, in effect, musical ambassadors for Ireland.
 This de facto role was officially recognised by the Irish government in 1989 when it awarded the group the honorary title of Ireland's Musical Ambassadors.

 Notable performances

 They played in a concert for Pope John Paul II, before an audience of more than one million people in 1979 in Phoenix Park in Dublin, to mark the Papal visit to Ireland.

-In 1983, they were invited by the Chinese Government to perform with the Chinese Broadcasting Art Group in a concert on the Great Wall of China, becoming the first western musical group to do so.
+In 1983, they were invited by the Chinese Government to perform with the Chinese Broadcasting Art Group in a concert on the Great Wall of China, becoming the first Western musical group to do so.
 They were the first group to perform in the Capitol Building in Washington, D.C., invited by Senator Edward Kennedy and the former Speaker of the House, Tip O'Neill.

-In 2011, they performed at a concert in Dublin attended by President Mary McAleese and Queen Elizabeth II of Britain during her first ever official trip to the Republic of Ireland.
+In 2011, they performed at a concert in Dublin attended by President Mary McAleese and Queen Elizabeth II of Britain during her first-ever official trip to Ireland.

+On 14 April 2023, they reunited for one last time to play for president Joe Biden who was visiting his ancestral home of Ballina, County Mayo in a historical tour of the Island.